dionyziz/marabu-course/docs/syllabus.md

   - Connectedness and message delivery
   - The non-eclipsing assumption
   - The gossip protocol
-- Exercises 0 and 1
+- **Exercises 0 and 1**

 ## Lesson 2: The Application Layer - UTXO
+- Commitment schemes
+- The binding and hiding games
-- A transaction
+- Hashes
+- The collision resistance and pre-image resistance games
 - Public and private keys
 - Signatures, signing, verifying, correctness, security
-- p2pk / p2pkh
-- Hashing a public key
+- The existential unforgeability game
+- A transaction
 - Addresses
 - One input and one output
 - Amounts